wellyshen/react-cool-virtual/README.md

 const isItemLoadedArr = [];

 const List = () => {
-  const [commentData, setCommentData] = useState([]);
+  const [comments, setComments] = useState([]);
   const { outerRef, innerRef, items } = useVirtual({
     itemCount: 500,
     // Estimated item size (with padding)
     itemSize: 112,
-    // Starts to pre-fetch data when the user scrolls within every 5 items
-    // e.g. 1-5, 6-10 and so on (default = 15)
+    // Starts to pre-fetch data when the user scrolls within every 5 items, e.g. 1-5, 6-10 and so on (default = 15)
     loadMoreThreshold: 5,
-    // Provide the item loaded state to tell the hook
-    // whether the `loadMore` should be triggered or not
+    // Provide the loaded state for a batch items to tell the hook whether the `loadMore` should be triggered or not
     isItemLoaded: (loadIndex) => isItemLoadedArr[loadIndex],
-    // The callback is invoked when there're more data need to be loaded
+    // The callback will be invoked when more data needs to be loaded
     loadMore: async ({ loadIndex }) => {
-      // Set the state of a 5 batch items as `true`
-      // to disable the callback from being invoked next time isItemLoadedArr[loadIndex] = true;
+      // Set the state of a batch items as `true` to avoid the callback from being invoked repeatedly isItemLoadedArr[loadIndex] = true;

       try {
+        // Simulating a slow network
+        await sleep(2500);

         const { data: comments } = await axios(
           `https://jsonplaceholder.typicode.com/comments?postId=${
             loadIndex + 1
           }`
         );

-        setCommentData((prevComments) => [...prevComments, ...comments]);
+        setComments((prevComments) => [...prevComments, ...comments]);
       } catch (err) {
-        // If there's an error set the state as `false`, let the hook retry for us isItemLoadedArr[loadIndex] = false;
+        // If there's an error, leave the state as `false` so the callback will be invoked in the next time isItemLoadedArr[loadIndex] = false;
       }
     },